learn-co-students/intro-to-tdd-rspec-and-learn-ruby-intro-000/README.md

 ### Define a Test

 Tests verify that the code you write behaves and produces the desired result.
 Many of the labs you will complete on Learn use tests.
-It can feel like an abstract concept at first, but it's worth starting to understand.
+It can feel like an4- abstract concept at first, but it's worth starting to understand.
 Doing so will help you be more productive on Learn.
 Beyond that, understanding testing is important because **test-driven development**, or TDD, is considered the most